npg70/galbreath-old/sources/kintyre-families.md

 * Catherine NcVretinich, 1687
 * Neill Galbreath, 1733, son of Gilnive, Kilchamaig

-Don't know the sources for these (ok).
+    * Don't know the sources for these (ok).

 ---

-* John G-, attached during a shinty match
+* John G-, attackdc during a shinty match

-Unable to find any additional to identify him.
+    * Unable to find any additional to identify him.

 ---